-You will need to use the Skills Programme Application form on the website, follow the online application process, and submit all the forms according to the requirements in the Skills Programme document found on the QCTO website.
+You will need to use the same online application process and submit all the annexures according to the requirements in the Skills Programme document found on the QCTO website.

 Can I use a consultant to help me with accreditation?

 QCTO will only deal directly with you as the applicant and does not promote the use of intermediary institutions or consultants.
 If you do decide to use a consultant to help you, make sure that: